breadbread1984/resnet18-34/README.md

-# this repository implement pretrain code for ResNet18 and ResNet34 which are missing from tf.keras.applications.
+# this repository is the implement of pretrain code for ResNet18 and ResNet34 which are missing from tf.keras.applications.

 ## prepare dataset